RTEMS/rtems-docs/posix-compliance/README-csv.txt

 of RTEMS versus various POSIX related standards.
 The spreadsheet is maintained and managed outside the RTEMS Documentation.
 The spreadsheet is versioned but that is not reflected in the name "RTEMS-Standards-Compliance.csv".

 The version of the spreadsheet included currently is:

-v15 - 1 June 2021
+v19 - 13 June 2024

+The spreadsheet MUST be exported as "MS-DOS CSV" to be processed by the Python script.

 This is the information in each column: